SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_update.rst

 The GenBank "source modifiers" are any of the fields in a GenBank record that pertain to the specimen metadata portion of the Barcode Data Standard.
 To make a change to one or more of these fields, prepare a spreadsheet table with "Accession" (GenBank accession number) in the first column, and all of the fields to be changed or added in the subsequent columns.

-Coming Soon: Add instructions for using genetic_collections to download a source table to start with.

 Save the spreadsheet as a tab-separated text file (.tsv), and attach to an email to gb-admin@ncbi.nlm.nih.gov with the following text:

   Can you please update(or add) the [*fields to be changed/added*] fields for the GenBank accessions in the attached file [*filename*]?